 Property owners have a legal responsibility to maintain their property in a reasonably safe condition so it doesn’t pose a danger to others.
 When they fail to do this, they can be held liable for accidents and resulting injuries.
+If you have been injured call our firm today.
+Our legal team is ready to fight for you!

 Examples of property owner duty of care include: